 Job interviews are always a little nerve-wracking, but they don't have to be.
-In fact, there are a few things you can do to make sure the interview process runs as smoothly as possible.
-One of these things is dressing well!
+In fact, there are a few things you can do to make sure the interview process goes as smoothly as possible.
+One of those things is dressing well!

 In this post we will talk about the future of job interviews and how the dress code has changed over the years.
 Stay tuned for more tips on how to best approach your next interview.